MakerM0/MagiClick-esp32s3/README.md

+# Software

+The "software" and "firmware" folders in this repository primarily contains the source code related to the hardware version 2.0.

-When you update the firmware of the 2.0 hardware to version 9.x, the contents of the 2.3 software [here](https://github.com/MakerM0/MagiClick-S3-Single) folder can then be used by the 2.0 hardware.
+When you update the circuitpython firmware of the 2.0 hardware to version 9.x, the contents of the 2.3 software [here](https://github.com/MakerM0/MagiClick-S3-Single) folder can then be used by the 2.0 hardware.

+For version 2.3, please click  [here](https://github.com/MakerM0/MagiClick-S3-Single).

 # Mechanical